-Next FOW Board Meeting: The next board meeting of the Friends of Whitehall will be held on Tuesday, September 2, 2014 at 7:00 PM at the Woodville Baptist Church, 249 Wood Street, Hopkinton.
+Next FOW Board Meeting: The next board meeting of the Friends of Whitehall will be held on Tuesday, April 3, 2018 at 7:30 PM at the Woodville Baptist Church, 249 Wood Street, Hopkinton.

 Monthly board meetings are held on the first Tuesday of each month unless posted otherwise.
 Meetings begin at 7:00 PM at the Woodville Baptist Church, 249 Wood Street (Rte.
 135), Woodville, Massachusetts.

 Annual meeting will be held on April 3, 2018: Mark you calendars for the annual Friends of Whitehall meeting on Tuesday, April 3, 2018 at 7:30 PM at the Woodville Baptist Church, 249 Wood Street, Hopkinton.
 The meeting will feature a special presentation on “Vernal Pools and their wildlife” by Joy Marzolf, Teacher Naturalist and Education Coordinator at Mass Audubon.
 Joy teaches various programs about wildlife at Broadmoor Wildlife Sanctuary in Natick.
 Refreshments will be served.
 Please join us!

 “Let the Landscape Speak” at Hopkinton Historical Society on April 7, 2018: Featured Speaker, Doug Harris , Deputy Tribal Historic Preservation Officer, Narragansett Indian Tribal Historic Preservation Office, will be discussing the Indigenous Ceremonial Stone Landscape, found in Whitehall State park, and the cultural significance to the Tribes of the northeast.
 The presentation is at the Hopkinton Historical Society, 168 Hayden Rowe Street, from 9 AM to 11 AM.